Hemlocke Springs: Early life and education

-Career
+Music career

-2021–present: Career beginnings
+2021–2023: Career beginnings with "Girlfriend"

-While studying at Dartmouth College in 2021, Udu she began to release various unnamed songs on SoundCloud, only to quickly remove them.
-The next year, she decided to shed out from embarrassment and uploaded a demo titled "Jacob" under the name Hemlocke Springs.
+While studying at Dartmouth College in 2021, Udu began to release various unnamed songs on SoundCloud, only to quickly remove them.
+The next year, she decided to shed her embarrassment and uploaded a demo titled "Jacob" under the name Hemlocke Springs.
 Afterwards, she independently released her self-produced song "Gimme All Ur Luv" on May 24, 2022.
-It gained over a million streams through Swedish streaming service Spotify and was considered to be one of "the best bedroom pop [songs]" by entertainment company Complex Networks.
-Interviewing with magazine Rolling Stone, the song was written during a period of depression at school and felt about deleting it, but changed her mind when she saw Canadian musician Grimes had commented.
+It gained over a million streams through Swedish streaming service Spotify and was considered one of "the best bedroom pop [songs]" by entertainment company Complex Networks.
+In an interview with magazine Rolling Stone, she said the song was written during a period of depression at school; she considered deleting it but changed her mind when she saw Canadian musician Grimes had commented.

-As she worked as librarian at her university, Hemlocke Springs shared snippets of her second song on video-sharing platform TikTok, which achieved viral popularity.
-"Girlfriend" was shortly released on November 2, various music critics and fans gave positive acclaim as they deemed it as an "awkward Black girl anthem," surpassing a million streams on Spotify.
-Hemlocke Springs spoke with People, on how she felt honored on the success for the song, but yet confusing.
+As she worked at the library at her university, Hemlocke Springs shared snippets of her second song on video-sharing platform TikTok, which achieved viral popularity.
+Shortly afterward, "Girlfriend" was released on November 2.
+The song was positively received by critics and audiences, deemed an "awkward Black girl anthem" and surpassing a million streams on Spotify.
+In an interview with People, Udu stated that she felt honored by the song's success, but was confused by her sudden rise to fame.

 New Musical Express later named her as one of the "essential emerging artists" for recognizing her "bright and breezy bangers" on January 6, 2023.
-The same month, Hemlocke Springs released her third song, "Stranger Danger!", being a critique of capitalism.
-Throughout the months of May to August, she began working with English record producer Burns and released three more songs.
+The same month, Hemlocke Springs released her third song, "Stranger Danger!", a critique of capitalism.
+During May to August 2023, she began working with English record producer Burns and released three more songs.
 Her first festival performance occurred on July 21 at the Adult Swim Festival for the annual entertainment event San Diego Comic-Con (SDCC).
 "Enknee1" was released a month later with the artist announcing her debut extended play (EP) named Going...Going...Gone!, released on September 29, 2023.
-Later that month, Pitchfork praised and described Hemlocke Springs' music aesthetics as "kitschy and yearning", where every song of the EP "can be imagined in a different scene" from a 1980s romantic comedy film.
+A month later, Pitchfork praised and described Hemlocke Springs' music aesthetics as "kitschy and yearning", where every song of the EP "can be imagined in a different scene" from a 1980s romantic comedy film.

-Touring around in North America and Europe, the artist was invited to be an opening act for band Muna's Life's So Fun Tour (2023) at the Greek Theatre in Los Angeles, California.
-In the wintertime, Hemlocke Springs was announced as an opening act for rapper Ashnikko's Weedkiller Tour in Europe.
-She was later featured in magazine double issue with other notable artists, published through DIY.
+Hemlocke Springs began touring across North America and Europe and was invited to be an opening act for American band Muna's Life's So Fun Tour and rapper Ashnikko's Weedkiller Tour.
+She was later featured in a magazine double issue with other notable artists, published through DIY on December 11, 2023.